Ancient Rome: Economy

 Horses were expensive and other pack animals were slower.
 Mass trade on the Roman roads connected military posts, where Roman markets were centered.
 These roads were designed for wheels.
 As a result, there was transport of commodities between Roman regions, but increased with the rise of Roman maritime trade in the 2nd century BC.
 During that period, a trading vessel took less than a month to complete a trip from Gades to Alexandria via Ostia, spanning the entire length of the Mediterranean.
 Transport by sea was around 60 times cheaper than by land, so the volume for such trips was much larger.

-Some economists consider the Roman Empire a market economy, similar in its degree of capitalistic practices to 17th century Netherlands and 18th century England.
+Some economists consider the Roman Empire a market economy, similar in its degree of capitalistic practices to the 17th-century Netherlands and 18th-century England.